Fashion Image-to-Image Translation for Complementary Item Retrieval: Technical Background: Generative Models

 \subsection{Stable Diffusion}

-We note that due to certain intrinsic limitations of adversarial training, researchers focused their attention on other generative models.
-In particular, Diffusion Models~\cite{DBLP:conf/cvpr/RombachBLEO22,DBLP:conf/nips/HoJA20} gained importance due to the highly realistic samples that such models can generate, which according to~\citet{DBLP:conf/nips/DhariwalN21} is superior compared to GANs while retaining stable training.
+Given the inherent limitations of adversarial training discussed earlier, researchers shifted their focus to other generative models.
+In particular, Diffusion Models~\cite{DBLP:conf/cvpr/RombachBLEO22,DBLP:conf/nips/HoJA20} gained importance due to the highly realistic samples that such models can generate, which outperforms GANs~\cite{DBLP:conf/nips/DhariwalN21} while retaining stable training.
 Diffusion models work with the forward and the backward processes.
 The forward process gradually corrupts the input pattern by injecting noise according to a specific Stochastic Differential Equation (SDE) process, fixed at different timesteps.
 In contrast, the backward process attempts to estimate the noise injected at each timestep using a complex neural network.
 During this backward process, the estimated noise is progressively removed from the corrupted pattern to reconstruct the original input, thereby approximating another SDE.
 Recent works have proposed estimating the SDE via a~\unet architecture~\cite{DBLP:conf/miccai/RonnebergerFB15}.
 Additionally, various samplers can be employed for generating samples from the SDE learnt by the Diffusion Model~\cite{DBLP:conf/nips/KarrasAAL22, DBLP:conf/iclr/SongME21, DBLP:conf/nips/HoJA20}.
 Depending on the chosen fixed forward process SDE and the number of timesteps, several strategies have been developed to enhance performance~\cite{DBLP:conf/iclr/SongME21, DBLP:conf/iclr/0011SKKEP21, DBLP:conf/iclr/Liu0LZ22}.